News

 Excerpts from Matvælaland's conference papers are available

-Matvælaland's conference, on the uniqueness of Icelandic food production, took place on Wednesday, April 10 last. at the Hilton Reykjavík Nordica.
-The title was "What can I offer you to eat?" - Uniqueness and competitive advantage in food production".
+Matvælalandsinn's conference on the uniqueness of Icelandic food production took place on Wednesday 10 April. at Hilton Reykjavík Nordica.
+The caption was “What can you be invited to eat? - Unique position and competitive advantage in food production ".

 The conference discussed the value of the specialty and the challenges that many nations face in their food production.
 Demands for safe food, gaining a foothold, respect for the environment and resources, improving public health and healthy livestock will have a major impact on food production worldwide in the coming years.